wp-plugins/pagespot/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 * Creating a PageSpot page template*
-1. Create a template in your theme directory called, for example, "pagespot-foo"
+1. Create a template in your theme directory with "pagespot" in the filename (See screenshot 1)
 1. Add spot annotations to your template of the form [[PageSpot:aSpotName]]
-1. Create a child Page of the private Page "[PageSpot] Page Snippets"
+1. Create a child Page of the private Page "[PageSpot] Page Snippets" (See screenshot 2)
-1. Edit the target public Page, in the Template dropdown select "pagespot-foo"
+1. Edit the target public Page, in the Template dropdown select "pagespot-foo" (See screenshot 3)
 1. In the PageSpot meta box, the names of your template annotations are displayed; assign a Page to each.

 * Creating a PageSpot sidebar*